The best free PS4 games may be just what you need if you're trying to keep gaming while saving money - for a new next-gen PlayStation, for example.

 Even if you're not a fan of CD Projekt Red's high-fantasy universe, Gwent is one of the best free PS4 games for anyone who wants an addicting card battler.
 You'll need to position your cards carefully and play them wisely, otherwise you'll find yourself winning by a mile in the first round and losing the second and third.
 There's a choice of factions too to compliment your play style, meaning there's plenty to explore.

 Brawlhalla is the closest you'll come to playing Super Smash Bros. on your PS4, though it's more than a mere knockoff.
-This frenetic platform fighter features beautiful hand-drawn 2D art, a colorful cast of characters and a unique battle system that lets you pick up weapons that totally change your fighting style midmatch as you strive to knock your opponent off the stage.
+This frenetic platform fighter features beautiful hand-drawn 2D art, a colorful cast of characters and a unique battle system that lets you pick up weapons to completely change your fighting style midmatch as you strive to knock your opponent off the stage.

 The game supports everything from local, four-player party brawls to intense, one-on-one, competitive online matches, and you can experience it all for free.
 The only thing you'd have to pay for is permanent access to all of the game's characters; otherwise, you can pick from a limited, rotating pool of fighters.
 Even if your friends don't own a PS4, you can still play with them thanks to cross-play with the Xbox One, Switch and PC.